-Valista Limited (an Ireland based wholly owned subsidiary of Aepona Group Limited) has been dissolved with effect from June 24, 2020.
+Valista Limited has been dissolved with effect from June 24, 2020.
 Aepona Group Limited, its holding Company, took over all the assets and liabilities of Valista Limited on the date of dissolution.

-Persistent Systems Lanka (Private) Limited (a Sri Lanka based wholly owned subsidiary of Aepona Group Limited) has adopted indirect sales model, with services revenue being billed to Aepona Limited.
+Persistent Systems Lanka (Private) Limited (Formerly known as Aepona Software (Private) Limited) (a Sri Lanka based wholly owned subsidiary of Aepona Group Limited) has adopted indirect sales model, with services revenue being billed to Aepona Limited.
 Sale of services are then contracted between Aepona Limited and customers.